Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 5. Less Comfortable than a Taxi or Personal Vehicle:

 If a person in Bangkok can afford to purchase and maintain a car, he or she is not worried about the price of gasoline.
-Furthermore, if this person doesn't have to be to a place in a certain time, sitting in an air-conditioned car, even while in a traffic jam, is a lot more comfortable than having to climb two levels to wait for, board, and then stand uncomfortably in a packed Skytrain car.
+Furthermore, if this person doesn't have to be at a place at a certain time, sitting in an air-conditioned car, even while in a traffic jam, is much more comfortable than having to climb two levels to wait for, board, and then stand uncomfortably in a packed Skytrain car.

 Riding the Skytrain From Saphan Kuai to Ari Stations